Ravi Teja

-Bhupatiraju Ravi Shankar Raju (born 26 January 1968), known professionally as Ravi Teja, is an Indian actor and film producer known for his work in Telugu cinema.
+Bhupatiraju Ravi Shankar (born 26 January 1968), known professionally as Ravi Teja, is an Indian actor and film producer known for his work in Telugu cinema.
+Known for his comic timing, he has received several accolades, including three Nandi Awards and a Filmfare Award South.
+He was featured in Forbes Indias list of top 100 celebrities in 2012, 2013, and 2015.
 Recognised for his roles in action comedy films, he is popularly referred to as "Mass Maharaja".
-Known for his comic timing, he is among the highest-paid actors in Telugu cinema and has received several accolades, including three Nandi Awards and a Filmfare Award South.
-He was featured in Forbes Indias list of top 100 celebrities in 2012, 2013, and 2015.

 Teja began his career with an uncredited role in Karthavyam (1990) and went on to play minor roles in several films.
 He later appeared in supporting roles in Sindhooram (1997), Manasichi Choodu (1998), Premaku Velayara (1999), Samudram (1999), and Annayya (2000).
 During this period, he also worked as an assistant director.
 He made his debut as a lead actor with Nee Kosam (1999), which was an average grosser at the box office but earned him the Nandi Special Jury Award.

 Teja gained recognition with Itlu Sravani Subramanyam (2001), Aunu Valliddaru Ishta Paddaru!
 (2002), and Idiot (2002), establishing himself as a leading actor.
 He further cemented his position with films such as Khadgam (2002), Amma Nanna O Tamila Ammayi (2003), Venky (2004), Naa Autograph (2004), Bhadra (2005), and Vikramarkudu (2006).
-His subsequent notable films include Dubai Seenu (2007), Krishna (2008), Neninthe (2008), Kick (2009), Don Seenu (2010), Mirapakay (2011), Balupu (2013), Power (2014), Bengal Tiger (2015), Raja the Great (2017), Krack (2021), Dhamaka (2022), and Waltair Veerayya (2023).
+His subsequent notable films include Dubai Seenu (2007), Krishna (2008), Neninthe (2008), Kick (2009), Don Seenu (2010), Mirapakay (2011), Balupu (2013), Power (2014), Bengal Tiger (2015), Raja the Great (2017), Krack (2021), Dhamaka (2022), Waltair Veerayya (2023) and Irumudi (2026).

 Early life

 Ravi Teja was born in Jaggampeta in the erstwhile East Godavari district of Andhra Pradesh.
 His father, Bhupathiraju Rajagopal Raju was a pharmacist and his mother, Bhupathiraju Rajya Lakshmi was a homemaker.
 Ravi Teja is the eldest of three sons, the others being Bharath Raju and Raghu, who are also actors.

-He spent most of his childhood in Northern India because of his father's work.
+Teja spent most of his childhood in Northern India because of his father's work.
 His schooling was done in Jaipur, Delhi, Mumbai, and Bhopal.
 He was fascinated with cinema right from his childhood.
 He idolized Amitabh Bachchan and would re-enact scenes from his films at home.
 Later on he moved to Vijayawada along with his family.
-He completed his Bachelor's degree in Arts at Siddhartha Degree College, Vijayawada.
-He is fluent in both Telugu and Hindi and can converse in English.
+He attended Siddhartha Degree College, Vijayawada but eventually dropped out.
+Teja is fluent in both Telugu and Hindi and can converse in English.